Ariel Winter Is Stunning As She Flaunts Cleavage In Golden Gown At SAG Awards

 “Not only did the Modern Family star ring in her 19th birthday on Saturday, but she also attended the 23rd Annual Screen Actors Guild Awards on Sunday as her ABC cast saw yet another nomination for an Outstanding Performance by an Ensemble in a Comedy Series. “

-Winter said she spent Friday with her Modern Family costars as they read through script before surprising her with a cake.
+Winter said she spent Friday with her Modern Family costars as they read through the script before surprising her with a cake.
 On Saturday, her actual birthday, Ariel said she and a close group of friends went to dinner.

 “I went to dinner with 20 of my closest friends and family.
 We went out and spent time together.
 I tried to keep it smaller and low key but…we were out dancing, and it was fun so things spiraled.”